Spectra of Overlapping Wishart Matrices and the Gaussian Free Field: Introduction

-where the contours are semicircles in $\H$ centered at the origin with radii $\sqrt{\mu_i\nu_i}$, respectively, $\sqrt{\mu_j\nu_j}$, and where \( K_{\theta_{i,j}}(\zeta_i,\zeta_j) = \log \left| \frac{ {\theta_{i,j} - \zeta_i \zeta_j} } { {\theta_{i,j} - \zeta_i \bar{\zeta_j}} } \right| \) . \end{proposition} Similar covariance structures appear in the work of Borodin on minors of Wigner matrices~\cite{Borodin}, of Borodin and Gorin in the case of $\beta$-Jacobi matrices~\cite{BorodinGorin}, and of Johnson and Pal in the case of adjacency matrices of regular graphs \cite{JohnsonPal}.
+where the contours are semicircles in $\H$ centered at the origin with radii $\sqrt{\mu_i\nu_i}$, respectively, $\sqrt{\mu_j\nu_j}$, and where \( K_{\theta_{i,j}}(\zeta_i,\zeta_j) = \log \left| \frac{ {\theta_{i,j}^{-1} - \zeta_i \zeta_j} } { {\theta_{i,j}^{-1} - \zeta_i \bar{\zeta_j}} } \right| \) . \end{proposition} \begin{remark} In the case that the $4$-th moments of $\left\{ \atomvar_{i,j} \right\}$ are not equal to $1 + \frac{2}{\beta},$ but are instead all equal to some other constant, the same proposition holds with an added term to the covariance (given by $\WEM_{i,j}$ from Lemma \ref{lem:wish_cov_GF}, when $\beta=1$). \end{remark} Similar covariance structures appear in the work of Borodin on minors of Wigner matrices~\cite{Borodin}, of Borodin and Gorin in the case of $\beta$-Jacobi matrices~\cite{BorodinGorin}, and of Johnson and Pal in the case of adjacency matrices of regular graphs \cite{JohnsonPal}.
 Further, the exact limiting process has a description in terms of the same correlated Gaussian free fields.
 We will explain how this theorem can be reformulated in terms of the distributional convergence of the \emph{height function}.
 In this way, this proposition can be seen as an analogue of what Borodin proves for Wigner matrices (Theorem 2 of~\cite{Borodin}).

 There are two key ingredients in this approach: the first one, as mentioned, is establishing and explaining the connection to the Gaussian free field via the height function.
 The second is the introduction of planar test functions.
 We present the connection in Section \ref{height}, we give the necessary definitions and our main result in Section \ref{planarf}, and we sketch the outline of the proof and give the ``main ingredients'' (supporting results) in Section \ref{outlinepf}.
 The rest of the paper is then dedicated to proving the main ingredients.